whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Question:

-Is cat hair an allergen?
+Is **cat hair** an allergen?

-Nope.
+Nope!

 However, it can collect dander, urine and saliva.

 On top of that it can also carry other allergens like dust and pollen.

-Do you see where we're going with this?
+Do you see where I'm going with this?

-Basically have someone without a pet allergy regularly brush your furry friend.
+Basically have someone without a pet allergy **regularly brush** your furry friend.

 And remember:

 Make sure to do this outside!

-Above all avoid grooming your pet if you have animal allergies.

-If you must groom them…
+Avoid grooming your pet if you have animal allergies.
+And if you must groom them…

 …be sure to wear a disposable dust mask.